Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 Automating employee onboarding means designing trigger-based workflows that run on their own once a key event occurs, not merely replacing paper forms with digital ones.
 Instead of HR, IT, and finance acting separately, automation connects these functions into a single flow.

-• Automated Offer & Contract Issuance: Offer letters, NDAs, and policy documents are generated and sent automatically once a candidate accepts the offer.
+• Automated Offer and Contract Issuance: Offer letters, NDAs, and policy documents are generated and sent automatically once a candidate accepts the offer.

 • Automated Employee Data Collection: KYC documents, bank details, and statutory information are collected through structured workflows before Day 1.